 Some browline frames also include acetate detailing on the top rim, which can naturally provide you with more facial depth and fashionable character.

-Featured Product: On The Bay Prescription Sunglasses
+Featured Product: The Bruce 2.0 Sunglasses

 Cat eye frames are a popular choice.
 The elongated wings of this retro-inspired frame shape add balance to a wide jawline, creating a more symmetrical appearance.